 Semi-trucks are large and complex vehicles.
 Large commercial vehicles pose many unique risks on the roads and highways that are not present with regular passenger vehicles.
 One example is the risk of underride accidents due to the high clearance of the semi-trailer.

 If you were involved in an underride accident, it could be possible that the truck did not meet safety guidelines for rear underride guards.
-It is always important to have an experienced New Mexico attorney, The Law Firm of David C. Chavez, LLC, review your situation to determine how you can best seek compensation for your injuries and tragic accident-related losses.
+It is always important to have an experienced New Mexico attorney, David C. Chavez Law Firm, review your situation to determine how you can best seek compensation for your injuries and tragic accident-related losses.

 When two passenger vehicles are involved in a rear-end collision, it is often referred to as a “fender-bender,” since the bumpers on the vehicles might take the brunt of the impact.
 However, a semi-trailer is higher off the ground, and the bumper does not line up with those of smaller vehicles.
 If a smaller vehicle crashes into the rear or side of a semi-truck, there is the risk that the front of the vehicle will drive underneath the trailer, and this is commonly called an underride accident.

 Underride accidents often result in catastrophic or fatal injuries.
 When a car drives underneath a trailer, the bottom of the trailer might crash through the windshield of the car, often causing devastating injuries to the passengers in the front seat.
 It is a major safety concern, which is why the Federal Motor Carrier Safety Administration (FMCSA) has strict requirements and standards for semi-trucks to have rear or side impact guards.
 These guards are intended to prevent vehicles from going under a trailer, though they do not always work as intended.